enonic/starter-react4xp/README.md

 # starter-react4xp

-React4xp starter, beta version 0.2.8.
+React4xp starter, this branch is alpha version **0.6.1-SNAPSHOT** with usage examples.

 <strong style="color:darkgreen">See [the documentation](https://developer.enonic.com/templates/react4xp) for introduction and comprehensive info!</strong>